-- standing, running, hiking, or walking for long periods.
+- standing, running, hiking, cycling, or walking for long periods.

 Plantar fasciitis and plantar fasciosis are both characterized by a stabbing pain near the heel that is usually most painful with your first few steps in the morning or after extended inactivity.
 The similarities and treatments end there.